Indian Reprographic Rights Organisation: Cases

 On 9 March 2017, newspapers including Hindustan Times reported that the three publishers announced to withdraw suit against Rameshwari Photocopy service shop and not to pursue photocopy shop case further in the courts.
 According to a news report of The Hindu, the publishers had told the division Bench that they had decided to withdraw the suit against Rameshwari Photocopy shop as they did not want to engage in a legal battle with their stakeholders — the educational institutions.
 Despite the main plaintiff withdrew the case, Indian Reprographic Rights Organisation (IRRO), made an attempt to move a petition in Supreme Court challenging the judgment passed by the Division Bench of the Delhi High Court on 9 December 2016.
-Given that the original suit filed before the Delhi high court had been withdrawn by the publisher plaintiffs (OUP etc.) and the IRRO was merely an intervenor in the lower court proceedings, Supreme Court decided to not to interfere in the High court order.
+Given that the original suit filed before the Delhi high court had been withdrawn by the publisher plaintiffs (OUP etc.) and the IRRO was merely an intervenor in the lower court proceedings, Supreme Court decided not to interfere in the High court order.

 On 3 June 2017, The Financial Times also covered an extensive story on the case illustrating data from Nielsen that despite lack of public numbers, the publishers still made considerable profitable growth in India.

 About Copyright

 Copyright is a type of intellectual property that allows the creator to own their original work in a way as something physical is owned.
 It refers to the right of the owner to prevent others from copying, reusing or reproducing their work.
 In simpler terms, copyright is a legal means of protecting a creator’s (author, musician, filmmaker, etc.) work.

 Creators spend a lot of time in producing original work.
 They initially produce it for free, but as their artwork is used or sold, they’re bound to receive a payment.
-However, it is crucial to note that such a payment is only compensated if the creator has registered for copyrights.
+However, such a payment is only compensated if the creator has registered for copyrights.
 If a creator fails to copyright its work, anyone can copy it and/or falsely claim to own it.
 To avoid this from happening, various copyright societies like IRRO were formed to help writers, musicians and other artists copyright their creative work.
 The legislation responsible for regulating copyright in India is the Copyright Act 1957 (as amended by the Copyright Amendment Act 2012) and the Copyright Rules, 2013.